mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 All of these variables are accessible in an object in the theme called `vars`.
 The structure of this object is identical to the theme structure—the only difference is that the values represent CSS variables.

-Let's say we have this element that uses some theme token:
+Consider an element that uses a theme token:

 ```jsx
 const Example() {